Carnivores-mc-mod/Carnivores/README.md

 Carnivores
 ==========

-Github repository for the Carnivores/Hunter mod
+Github repository for the Carnivores mod